Skip to main content

 2. Specify the project name and location, and click Next.

-3. Select the desired framework and click Create.
+3. Specify additional options, and click Create.

 Obtain Your NuGet Feed Credentials